Who Wants to Marry a Multi-Millionaire?

-Who Wants to Marry a Multi-Millionaire? is an American reality television special in which 50 women competed in a beauty pageant-style contest to marry a wealthy man whom they had never met, with the wedding being performed at the end of the program.
-The show was aired by Fox as a single two-hour broadcast on February 15, 2000 and was hosted by Jay Thomas.
+Who Wants to Marry a Multi-Millionaire? is an American reality television special in which 50 women competed in a beauty pageant–style contest to marry a wealthy man whom they had never met, with the wedding being performed at the end of the program.
+The show was aired by Fox as a single two-hour broadcast on February 15, 2000, and was hosted by Jay Thomas.

-The show was controversial, with both the feminist National Organization for Women and the conservative Media Research Center condemning the program.
+The show was controversial, with both the feminist National Organization for Women (NOW) and the conservative Media Research Center (MRC) condemning the program.
 Following the broadcast, it was alleged that the supposed multi-millionaire, Rick Rockwell, had embellished claims about his professional and financial success, and it was subsequently found that he had been the subject of a restraining order from a previous partner, which had not been discovered by Fox during a background check.
+Fox later admitted they felt it a nonissue as Rockwell honored the restraining order as it expired without issue.
 The contest's winner, Darva Conger, expressed regret for taking part in the program and her marriage to Rockwell was annulled.

 In 2002, TV Guide ranked it number 25 on its "50 Worst TV Shows of All Time" list.

-Premise
+Format

 The special was structured as a beauty pageant-like competition in which 50 women (one from each U.S. state) competed to be the bride of an unknown multi-millionaire, whom they only saw in silhouette.
 The competition included a swimwear portion and a question-and-answer portion.
-The millionaire, ultimately revealed as Rick Rockwell, selected Darva Conger of California and married her on the spot.
+The millionaire, ultimately revealed as Rick Rockwell, selected Contestant Number 13, Darva Conger of California, and married her on the spot.
 In addition to the television wedding, Conger also received a three-carat (600-mg) diamond ring and more than $100,000 in prizes.
 More than 22 million people viewed the show's broadcast.

-The special's name was a parody of Who Wants to Be a Millionaire?, the popular game show that was airing on competing network ABC at the time.
+The special's name was a parody of Who Wants to Be a Millionaire? the popular game show that was airing on competing network ABC at the time.
 Mike Darnell, then head of unscripted programming at Fox, said that he was both inspired by the success of Who Wants to Be a Millionaire? and a wedding he attended during the time; he identified "winning money" and "getting married" as two "huge American dreams", and sought to combine the two.

-Controversy
+Production

+Who Wants to Marry a Multi-Millionaire? was conceived by Mike Darnell, the vice president of alternative programming at Fox, while attending the wedding of his wife's cousin in August 1999.
+Darnell claimed he was "bored out of my mind" and thought about combining the idea of a wedding with Who Wants to Be a Millionaire?